linked-db/linked-ql/README.md

 [Objective SQL Documentions](https://webqit.io/tooling/objective-sql)
 -->

+## TODO

+There's a lot here:

++ Write detailed docs.
++ Upgrade support for MySQL.
++ Implement support for IndexedDB and in-mem.
++ Write detailed tests.

+> Much of that could happen sooner with your support!
+If you'd like to help out, consider a [sponsorship](https://github.com/sponsors/ox-harris).
+Plus PRs are always welcome.

 ## Issues

 To report bugs or request features, please submit an issue to this repository.

 ## License

 MIT.

 <!--